anabaei/salesforce/BasicInt.md

 ## Static Resource
 * `setup> static > new> upload and save as mm` thne inside VF page you have `<apex:stylesheet value="{!URLFOR($Resource.mm2)}" />` then you have your stylesheet in VF. for images we have `<apex:image url="{!$Resource.mmm} />` directly embed into VF page.

+## Schema Builder
+* Schema Builder is a tool that lets you visualize and edit your data model.
+It shows field values, required fields, and how objects are related, by displaying lookup and master-detail relationships
+* Also we can manage permission for custom fields directly `right click on field> manage permission`
+* We can create objects here as well by draging from left side bar and can add fields to object by draging them into object

 # Mobile apps
 * After creating users can download them from app store